alexs2112/University-Notes/2023-Winter/ARKY205/27 - Earliest States 1.md

 	 - King Snefru of the Fourth Dynasty (2600 BCE) was responsible for the first true pyramid
 	 - Construction attempted three times before succeeding:
 		 - Broken pyramid at Meydum collapsed during construction
-		 - Bent pyramid at Dahshur had slop for 60* for the bottom half, 44* for the top half
+		 - Bent pyramid at Dahshur had slope for 60* for the bottom half, 44* for the top half
 		 - Successful attempt: Red Pyramid at Dahshur, 105m high
 	 - Pyramid building reached its apex during the Fourth Dynasty with Khufu/Cheops, Khafre, Menkaura, who built their tombs at Giza
 		 - Pyramid of Khufu: Largest over built (irony: our only depiction of Cheops is an 8cm statue)